Top Christina Lake Experiences

 Winter, spring, summer or fall, Christina Lake makes a great home away from home.
 Staying here is a pure Boundary Country, get-away-from-it-all experience.

 Your backdrop is the Monashee Mountains, where Ponderosa pine, fir, and cedar forests slope down towards wide sandy beaches.
 Travellers are naturally drawn here to play along 45 km (28 mi) of storybook shoreline.
-It’s here where the historic Columbia and Western Rail Trail, part of the Great Trail (formerly the Trans Canada Trail), and Dewdney Trails merge, enticing you outdoors.
+It’s here where the historic Columbia and Western Rail Trail, part of the Trans Canada Trail, and Dewdney Trails merge, enticing you outdoors.
 Laidback and relaxed, time is unhurried at Christina Lake.

 There are plenty of choices when it comes to where to stay in Christina Lake.
 You’ll find lodges, cottages, RV parks and campgrounds, B&Bs, vacation homes, resorts, and motels here.